 7. Don’t Use Fancy Fonts

-If you haven’t determined your brand message and voice, ask yourself a couple of questions.
-Are you fun and do you give off that vibe in your conversations and content or are you serious and professional at all times?
+If you haven’t determined your brand message and voice, ask yourself a few questions.
+Are you fun, and do you give off that vibe in your conversations and content, or are you serious and professional at all times?

 Now translate those qualities along with your mission, vision and values into a visual format.